 The Mountain Environments Research Institute currently offers Extended Education courses and study abroad opportunities through Western Washington University.
 Students can take courses in a variety of disciplines that provide opportunities to gain experience working in mountain environments through outdoor leadership development, climbing and mountaineering, field-based science, and international and local community development.

-Courses offered Spring 2017:
+Courses offered Fall 2017: